reggiearcher/SAL-603-Final-Project/README.md

 # SAL 603 Final Project: Injury Epidemiology
-Research Question: Are athlete more at risk of suffering a non-contact soft tissue injury during preseaon compared to regular season?
+Research Question: Are athletes more at risk of suffering a non-contact soft tissue injury during preseaon compared to regular season?
 Compare injury rates across two time periods within a football season.

 This project will visually desribe injury incidence and its weekly effect on a football team.
-Injury rate = number of injuries / athlete exposure(AE)

 Injury Classifications
 Injury classifications are defined based on mechanism of injury and type of injury suffered.